lxwooxy/lxwooxy/README.md

 I graduated Magma Cum Laude in my double major with honors in computer science and theatre, at **Hunter College, CUNY**, in **May 2025**

 <br>
-Check out some of my past projects, and more about me on my website <a href="https://lxwooxy.github.io/" target="_blank">
+Check out some of my past projects, and more about me on my <a href="https://lxwooxy.github.io/" target="_blank">website

 My theatre background **(2017-Present)**:

     Lighting rigging, design, and programming